-Ph.D. in Counselor Education and Supervision
+Ph.D. in Counselor Education and Supervision Program Highlights

-- Prepare to become an expert clinician, scholar, professor, supervisor, trainer or consultant in counselor education and supervision
+- Prepare to become an expert clinician, scholar, professor, supervisor, trainer or consultant in counselor education and supervision.

 Our program is designed to prepare our doctoral graduates with the advanced skills, knowledge and experience for roles such as:

-- Advanced clinical supervisor
+- Clinical supervisor

-- Consultant in private practice
+- Expert clinician in area of practice

 Professional Development & Training

-Through strong faculty support and professional networks, along with the University’s partnerships with hundreds of community agencies, our doctoral students gain valuable experience in scholarship, clinical therapy, clinical supervision, leadership, advocacy, teaching, and consulting.
+Through strong faculty support and professional networks, along with the University’s partnerships with hundreds of community agencies, our doctoral students gain valuable experience in scholarship, clinical counseling and therapy, clinical supervision, leadership, advocacy, teaching, and consulting.

 Cohort Learning, Format & Support